boluadenusi/Python-RPS/README.md

-This is a simple Rock, Ppaer and Scissors game.
+This is a simple Rock, Paper and Scissors game.